 The site of Kirkstall Abbey, one of the oldest buildings in Leeds, was selected partly due to nearby outcrops of the Rough Rock, one of the gritstones, typical of the Millstone Grit Group, which was used for its construction.

 The Millstone Grit Group sandstones are strong, coarse to medium-grained and occur in thick beds, making them ideal for building and engineering purposes.
 Their coarse nature however meant they could not be used where a smooth finish was required or for finely carved, decorative work.
 For this type of work the Coal Measure Group sandstones, which are generally medium-fine grained, were used.
 Some of these sandstones were flagstones, that are easily split into thin slabs making them ideal for paving and roofing.
-Many of the older civic and commercial buildings in Leeds, of which Leeds Town Hall (Fig 44) is an excellent example, show a combination of large blocks of coarse-grained sandstones forming their basal layers with fine grained sandstones, often with ornate carvings, their upper portions.
+Many of the older civic and commercial buildings in Leeds, of which Leeds Town Hall (Figure 3) is an excellent example, show a combination of large blocks of coarse-grained sandstones forming their basal layers with fine grained sandstones, often with ornate carvings, comprising their upper portions.

-Today there are still some quarries producing dimensional sandstone(Fig 46) with much of it being used in restoration of, or extensions to, older buildings.
+Today there are still some quarries producing dimensional sandstone today (Figure 5).
+Much of the quarried stone is used in the restoration of, or extensions to, older buildings.

 Mudrocks and Clays

-Fig 48 Burmantofts Pottery.
+Figure 7 – Burmantofts Pottery.
 Leeds

-As in stone quarrying, initially there were many small clay pits and kilns opened adjacent to where the bricks were required but these were replaced by larger operations as mechanisation and transport improved.
+As in stone quarrying, initially there were many small clay pits and kilns which opened adjacent to where the bricks were required but these were replaced by larger operations as mechanisation and transport improved.
 Today these industries have all but disappeared although there are quarries where reserves have been mothballed.